PangeaHIV/HPTN071sim/source/README.md

 rPANGEAHIV Help files
 ======================
 Then run R and load the package with 'library(rPANGEAHIVsim)'.
 The package content that is currently documented is shown with 'library(help=rPANGEAHIVsim)'.
-You can type e.g.  '?prog.HPTN071.input.parser.v2' to see how the different functions can be executed.
+You can type e.g.  '?prog.HPTN071.input.parser.v2' to see how the calling syntax for different functions.
+The help file for the virus tree simulator is '?cmd.VirusTreeSimulator'.

 ----------